 The biggest advantage of the mini-fridge is that you can also fit it into quite tight spaces.
 Therefore, they are often used by college students in their dorm rooms, where there is usually a lack of space to store their snacks and drinks.

-In addition to that, mini-fridges are also often placed in offices, hotel rooms, motel rooms, etc. From its tiny form factor, you can probably already tell that the mini-fridge does not have a freezer section.
+In addition to that, mini-fridges are also often placed in offices, hotel rooms, motel rooms (though you should avoid having a mini-fridge directly on carpet), etc. From its tiny form factor, you can probably already tell that the mini-fridge does not have a freezer section.
 However, there are a few mini fridge models which have a very small freezer section.

 There are many variations in mini fridge models now, so you can find one that fits perfectly with the aesthetic of your space.
 You can actually find counter-depth mini-fridges that will blend in perfectly with your counter, and it will just act as extra fridge space.

 Another good thing about this type of refrigerator is that it is very inexpensive, so you won’t have to worry about it breaking your bank account at all.
 In fact, this is one of the main reasons why a lot of college students buy mini fridges.

 These types of refrigerators can be designed like any of the above options, but the key difference is that they're built to not stick out further than the standard counter top.

 In my kitchen, for instance, the fridge sticks out a lot further than the counter and really restricts the walking space between it and the island.
 To make matters worse, the dishwasher is installed in the island across from the fridge.
 And its the types of dishwashers where the door flops down and misses the fridge by a single inch.